c3lingo/c3lingo-interpreter-unit/README.md

     * Sum of all translators (XLR/ 6.3 mm balanced jack combo connector)

 All inputs (besides the microphones) and outputs should:
-- expect/ deliver a nominal level of +6dBu (german TV broadcast standard, 0 dBu = 0,775 Veff)
+- expect/ deliver a nominal level of +6dBu (~1.5 V RMS/ 4.3 V (p-p), german TV broadcast standard, 0 dBu = 0.775 V RMS)
 - be transformer balanced and galvanically isolated

 This results in a signal flow like this: ![](docs/signal-flow.jpg)